The project tab of a sales order is where the labor portion of a job is tracked and is comprised of 4 sections.

 Once you have chosen your sort, hide, and filtering options, click the green Apply Filters button to redisplay the list of tasks with your criteria.

 Now, go through the Create Tasks window and be sure you check the tasks you want to be completed by your technicians at this phase of the job.
 Also, be sure to add any additional notes you want your technicians to see on their work orders.
-Once your selection is complete, go back to the Options button and push the blue Add to Project button.
+Once your selection is done, go back to the Options button and push the blue Add to Project button.
 The tasks and their associated parts will now be added to the project.
 You can see these tasks by going back to the Sales Order > Project tab.
 Or, you can also go to the Project itself to see them.

 Just remember, the task needs to be created here on the Sales Order in order for the tasks and their associated parts to be assignable to work orders.